Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Introduction

 \item We design a mimic model, which can replicate features of any given requests, producing features of specified distributions that follow a simple and easy-to-understand Markov model.
 Leveraging on this mimic function, we propose a controllable generative attack method, which undermines the capabilities of online filtering systems, making them perform worse than a 50-50 random guess filtering strategy.

 \item We propose a simple yet practical countermeasure that dramatically diminishes the success of poisoning attacks on online learning filters.

-\item We conduct experiments that evaluate the poisoning attacks on two state-of-the-art online deep-learning-based DDoS filtering approaches.
+\item We conduct experimental evaluations of the poisoning attacks on two state-of-the-art online deep-learning-based DDoS filtering approaches.
 The empirical results demonstrate both the efficacy and robustness of the attacks generated by \textsc{MimicShift}.

 \end{enumerate}